MicrochipTech/PIC32MZ2051W1_Curiosity_OOB/README.md

   - Notes:

-    User should make sure that, they do not overwrite the files related to USB.
-Also, do not make any changes to the Task Delay for _SYS_OTA_Tasks and the sequence of Task creation in "SYS_Tasks" of "tasks.c" file.
+    User should make sure that, they do not overwrite the files related to USB repository and _tasks.c_ file.

 ## Adding Another Sensor